Chevrolet Trax (concept car)

-The Chevrolet Trax is one of three small car concepts introduced at the 2007 New York International Auto Show.
-The Trax showcases a new style of small car from General Motors with a two-tone exterior.
+The Chevrolet Trax Concept was one of the three small car concepts introduced at the 2007 New York International Auto Show.
+The Trax showcased a new style of small car from General Motors with a two-tone exterior.
 The mini car was completely designed by GM Daewoo in South Korea.
-The small hood houses a 1.0 L gas engine with a top speed of 105 mph.
+The small hood housed a 1.0 L gas engine with a top speed of 105 mph.

 Features

 General Motors emphasizes that the Trax, Groove and Beat were created by its design studios in South Korea, a hotbed of minicar design and home to Daewoo, which supplies the Aveo and would furnish the Trax, too.
 Trax is a tall four-door wagon with a 1.0-liter three-cylinder engine.
 It looks like a micro SUV, which Chevy thinks will enhance its sporty-lifestyle appeal.
 In fact, Chevy says Trax aims at "active urban city dwellers who like to go off-road on the weekends."
 To that end, Trax could offer both front- and all-wheel drive, though it doesn't have elevated ground clearance.